LinkWellNodes/Documentation/blog/Build-And-Deploy-A-Chainlink-Smart-Contract/index.md

 ## Conclusion

-Deploying your smart contract and connecting it to a Chainlink oracle for on-demand data updates is a powerful way to integrate real-world information into your decentralized application.
-By following this tutorial, you've learned how to set up a Web3 wallet along with your development environment, write and compile a smart contract, and leverage one of many Chainlink oracle services that LinkWell Nodes provides.
+Deploying your Chainlink-connected smart contract on any network is easy, and is a powerful way to integrate real-world information into your decentralized application.
+By following this tutorial, you've learned how to set up a Web3 wallet along with your development environment, write and compile a smart contract, and make a direct request to LinkWell Nodes's oracle services.

 We hope that this tutorial has provided you with a strong foundation for creating dynamic and responsive Web3 applications, ultimately enabling you to harness the full potential of blockchain technology.